Eschatologue/CM_wiki/docs/gameplay/downtime/carousing.md

 # Downtime Activity: Carousing

-!!! tip ""

-    *noun*

-    :   the activity of drinking alcohol and enjoying oneself with others in a noisy, lively way.

 Carousing is a default downtime activity for many characters.
 Between adventures, who doesn't want to relax with a few drinks and a group of friends at a tavern?

 ## Resources